zubinchopra/portaldocs/portal-sdk/generated/portalfx-data.md

 });
 ```

-With this, the supplied callback will be called both when the '`item`' observable changes (when the data first loads) and also when any properties on the entity change (like '`customerName`' above).
+In this example, the supplied callback will be called both when the `item` observable changes, (when the data first loads) and when any properties on the entity change (like `customerName` above).

 <a name="refresh-explicitrefresh"></a>
+<a name="working-with-data-explicitly-proactively-reflecting-server-data-changes-on-the-client"></a>
 ## Explicitly/proactively reflecting server data changes on the client

-As server data changes, there are scenario where the extension should *take explicit steps* to keep their QueryCache and EntityCache data consistent with the server.
-In terms of UX, explicit refreshing of a QueryCache/EntityCache is necessary in scenarios like:
+As server data changes, there are scenarios where the extension should take explicit steps to keep their cache object data consistent with the server.
+In terms of UX, explicit refreshing of a cache object is necessary in scenarios like the following.

-* **User makes server changes** - User initiates some action and, as a consequence, the extension issues an AJAX call that *changes server data*.
+* **User makes server changes** - User initiates some action and, as a consequence, the extension issues an AJAX call that changes server data.
 As a best-practice, this AJAX call is typically issued from an extension DataContext.

 ```typescript